scriptin/scriptin.github.io/_posts/2013-05-08-vagrant-chef-intro.md

 end
 {% endhighlight %}

-This installs Pygments (but this time with `package` resource, bacause Pygments is not a gem) and we may stop here, but just for the sake of learning let's make it so Pygments will generate CSS file with default syntax highlighting rules, but only if it's not already there.
+This installs Pygments (but this time with `package` resource, bacause this is not a gem) and we may stop here, but just for the sake of learning let's make it so Pygments will generate CSS file with default syntax highlighting rules, but only if it's not already there.
 All code snippets below must go into `./chef/cookbooks/pygments/recipes/default.rb`.

 If you're not familiar with Ruby, here's the time to seriously go and read that [Just Enough Ruby for Chef][] article.
-In fact, I will go beyond that's described there, so I'll do my best to explain what I do, so bare with me.
-I actually have learned Ruby just before I started using Vagrant, Chef solo and Jekyll.
+In fact, I will go beyond that's described there and will do my best to explain what I do, so bare with me.
+I've actually learned Ruby just before I started using Vagrant, Chef solo and Jekyll.

 First thing we need is to tell Pygments where we want our CSS file to be.
-By default, Vsgrant maps project root directory on your system (this is where `Vagrantfile` is) to `/vagrant` directory on VM it builds.
+By default, Vagrant maps the project root directory on your system (this is where `Vagrantfile` is) to `/vagrant` directory on VM it builds.
 Let's say we want this CSS to go into `/vagrant/css/syntax.css`.
 From terminal, it is just this command:

     pygmentize -S default -f html > /vagrant/css/syntax.css